-Relative shell growth— Overall, oyster shell growth was robust to corrosive seawater conditions caused by low TA but did not elevate growth in higher (Table 2).
-As our some of our treatments fell below the saturation state for calcium carbonate shell, oyster shells in these treatments had an abiotic tendency to dissolve in seawater.
-Because we did not detect an effect of TA, this suggests that oysters were able to overcome a tendency to dissolve in corrosive seawater conditions.
-To maintain similar overall shell growth suggests oysters in corrosive seawater conditions may have upregulated biological calcification rates to off-set low-TA driven shell dissolution.
-We largely speculate that this stems from a well-fed environment but did not target the impact of food-availability in this study.
-The possibly due to the increased surface area available to calcify onto or the greater ability of larger oysters (with maintained tissue reserves) to calcify.
+Overall shell growth at conclusion of experiment— When overall growth spanning both time windows (i.e., over the full duration of the 36 d experiment) was computed, effects of TA were no longer apparent (Fig. 5, Table 2).
+Likewise, salinity did not influence growth in shell area after 36 days.
+However, the overall growth in shell area did increase with the initial size of oysters, much as for the earlier of the two time windows (but not the later window).
+Moreover, shell growth was robust to corrosive seawater conditions caused by low TA but did not elevate growth in higher TA conditions (Table 2).
+As our some of our treatments fell below the saturation state for calcium carbonate minerals, oyster shells in these treatments had an abiotic tendency to dissolve in seawater.
+Because we did not detect an effect of TA, this suggests that oysters were able to overcome consequences of an increased tendency to dissolve in seawater conditions.
+To maintain similar overall shell growth suggests oysters in corrosive seawater conditions may have upregulated biological calcification rates to off-set ‘low-TA driven’ shell dissolution.
+We speculate this stems from a well-fed environment but did not target the impact of food-availability in this study.
+We detected higher shell growth from oysters that were initially larger in size possibly due to the increased surface area available to calcify onto or the greater ability of larger oysters (with maintained tissue reserves) to calcify.